brightway-lca/bw_timex/docs/content/theory.rst

 Time mapping
 ----------------
 Based on the timing of the processes in the timeline, ``timex_lca`` matches the processes at the intersection between foreground and background to the best available background databases.
-Available matching strategies are: closest database or linear interpolation between two closest databases based on temporal proximity.
-The new best-fitting background producer(s) are mapped on the same name, reference product, location as the old background producer.
+Available matching strategies are closest database or linear interpolation between two closest databases based on temporal proximity.
+The new best-fitting background producer(s) are mapped on the same name, reference product and location as the old background producer.

 Modified matrices
 ------------------